himanshu2km/himanshu-maheshwari/README.md

 - 👋 Hi, I’m Himanshu Maheshwari
 - 👀 I’m interested in A.I and Machine learning
 - 🌱 I’m currently learning full stack with python and much more tech
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on new tech project
 - 📫 How to reach me on instagram @himanshu.2km

 <!---